EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair_rs.md

 but any of the practices that you employ in your research software workflow will bring you closer to the gold standard of fully reproducible research.

+[Five Recommendations for FAIR Software](https://fair-software.eu/) is a quick overview of what is making software more FAIR entails.

 ### Findable
 - Create a description of your software to make it discoverable by search engines and other search tools
 - Use standards (such as [CodeMeta][codemeta]) to describe interoperable metadata for your software (see [Research Software Metadata Guidelines][rsmd-g1])